ory/docs/docs/oathkeeper/pipeline/mutator.md

   }
 }
 ```
-:::warning
+:::note
+Custom headers passed to Ory Oathkeeper are case insensitive, but Oathkeeper returns
+them using the canonical format of the MIME header key.
+The canonicalization converts
-Ory Oathkeeper expects custom headers followed by canonical header notation.
-Every header should start with the uppercase first letter and any other letter following a hyphen.
-For example, `x-user` should be passed to oathkeeper as `X-User`
+the first letter and any letter following a hyphen to upper case; the rest are
+converted to lowercase.
+For example, the canonical key for
+"x-user-company" is "X-User-Company".
 :::